tensorflow/tfjs-examples/mnist-acgan/README.md

 The Node.js-based training script allows you to log the loss values from the generator and the discriminator to [TensorBoard](https://www.tensorflow.org/guide/summaries_and_tensorboard).
-Relative to printing loss values to the console, which the= training script performs by default, logging to tensorboard has the following
+Relative to printing loss values to the console, which the training script performs by default, logging to tensorboard has the following
 advantanges: